Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Abstract

 \section{Abstract}

-For data given on a nonlinear space, like angles, symmetric positive matrices, the sphere, or the hyperbolic space, there is often enough structure to form a Riemannian manifold.
-We present the Julia package \lstinline!Manifolds.jl!, providing a fast and easy to use library of Riemannian manifolds and Lie groups.
+We present the Julia package \lstinline!Manifolds.jl!, providing a fast and easy-to-use library of Riemannian manifolds and Lie groups.
+This package enables working with data defined on a Riemannian manifold, such as the circle, the sphere, symmetric positive definite matrices, or one of the models for hyperbolic spaces.
 We introduce a common interface, available in \lstinline!ManifoldsBase.jl!, with which new manifolds, applications, and algorithms can be implemented.
-We demonstrate the utility of \lstinline!Manifolds.jl! using Bézier splines, an optimization task on manifolds, and a principal component analysis on nonlinear data.
-In a benchmark, \lstinline!Manifolds.jl! outperforms existing packages in Matlab or Python by several orders of magnitude and is about twice as fast as a comparable package implemented in C++.
+We demonstrate the utility of \lstinline!Manifolds.jl! using Bézier splines, an optimization task on manifolds, and principal component analysis on nonlinear data.
+In a benchmark, \lstinline!Manifolds.jl! outperforms all comparable packages for low-dimensional manifolds in speed; over Python and Matlab packages, the improvement is often several orders of magnitude, while over C/C++ packages, the improvement is two-fold.
+For high-dimensional manifolds, it outperforms all packages except for Tensorflow-Riemopt, which is specifically tailored for high-dimensional manifolds.